 Yelp requires you to sign in and “claim” your business.
 However, they’ve made it easy.
 Visit https://biz.yelp.com and the site provides step by step instructions to claim your page.
 All three platforms have certain checks in place to make sure that only the business owner or someone who has been given permission BY the owner can create these pages, but it isn’t difficult, so don’t let it slow you down.

 It’s important not to “set it and forget it” when it comes to these business listing services.
 You never know what will change on the platform or with your listing, so it is important that you check out your listing regularly and make certain everything is accurate and up-to-date.
 Put this on your “to-do” list and follow up on each major site at least twice a year.

 One last thing: Many of these listings will offer reviews of the business.
 Find yours, and address them.
 Are they good?
 If you have the ability to respond, thank them!
 You can even add something like, “We love referrals, so if you have anyone in mind remember that we offer a free ___ every time you send someone in!”

 If they are negative, it is even more important to address them.
 If you want more assistance with dealing with negative reviews, you can find some great ideas in this eBook about marketing your practice with modern techniques.

 Once you have a strong presence on the business listing sites, you will likely begin to acquire leads and perhaps even patients through these platforms.
 Building a strong relationship with each and every patient is your next challenge.
 Nearly every orthodontic practice can use some help with this task.
-Check out a free trial of Weave and find out how easy it can be to build better relationships with every patient—no matter how they originally found your practice.
+Check out a a free demo of Weave and find out how easy it can be to build better relationships with every patient—no matter how they originally found your practice.